DoSungjin/black_coal_price/README.md

 # Modeling
 1) arima
 one-to
- -check the data is stationary
+ - check the data is stationary
- -seasonal decomposition
+ - seasonal decomposition
- -In sample test
+ - In sample test
- -Out of Sample test
+ - Out of Sample test
- -Parameter optimizing
+ - Parameter optimizing
- -ARIMA SARIMA
+ - ARIMA SARIMA

 In sample test, we saw the result is following the true value well.
 But Out of sample test, it follow the trend only.